vturrisi/solo-learn/docs/source/tutorials/umap.rst

 And that's it!

 For online UMAPs of your data, you simply need to add the flag `--auto_umap` and you are done!
-Don't forget that this makes training times much longer since the UMAPs are produced after each epoch.
+Don't forget that this makes training muc slower since the UMAPs are produced after each epoch.